-The Mayor with his Insignia and traditions of office acts as a figurehead and a symbol of continuity and has the prestigious role of representing the whole Borough during his year of office.
-As its representative he can influence public perception and enhance the image of the Council.
+The Mayor with her insignia and traditions of office acts as a figurehead and a symbol of continuity and has the prestigious role of representing the whole Borough during her year of office.
+As its representative she can influence public perception and enhance the image of the Council.